rust-lang/nomicon/src/beneath-std.md

 disabled.**

 Alternatively, we can use the unstable `rustc_private` private feature together with an `extern crate libc;` declaration as shown in the examples below.
+Note that windows-msvc targets do not require a libc, and correspondingly there is no `libc` crate in their sysroot.
+We do not need the `extern crate libc;` below, and having it on a windows-msvc target would be a compile error.

 ## Writing an executable without `std`